-The Interior Business Center leadership comprises the Director, the Deputy Director, the Chief Financial Officer, the Customer Relationship Management Director, the Human Capital Strategy Officer, and three Associate/Assistant Directors.
+The Interior Business Center leadership comprises the Director, the Deputy Director, the Chief Financial Officer, the Customer Relationship Management Director, the Chief of Human Capital Strategy, and three Associate/Assistant Directors.
 They are responsible for communicating our strategic direction and vision, carrying out the goals and strategies of the organization.

 Joe worked with two different "Big 4" accounting firms, served a stint as Chief, Customer Service for a DoD entity and his experience also includes a distinguished 26-year career in the United States Air Force with a focus on financial management and delivery of financial services.His professional affiliations include the Association of Government Accountants; American Society of Military Comptrollers and Harvard's Kennedy School of Government, Leadership for a Networked World Shared Services Program.He is a Certified Defense Financial Manager, Certified Government Financial Manager and Certified Project Management Professional.